 ERYTHROMYCIN (er ith roe MYE sin) prevents or treats eye infections caused by bacteria.
 It belongs to a group of medications called antibiotics.
 It will not treat infections caused by viruses.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 COMMON BRAND NAME(S): Ilotycin, Romycin

-This medicine is only for use in the eye.
+This medication is only for use in the eye.
 Follow the directions on the prescription label.
 Wash hands before and after use.
 Tilt your head back slightly and pull your lower eyelid down with your index finger to form a pouch.
 Try not to touch the tip of the tube, to your eye, fingertips, or any other surface.
 Squeeze the end of the tube to apply a thin layer of the ointment to the inside of the lower eyelid.
 Close the eye gently to spread the ointment.
 Your vision may blur for a few minutes.
 Use your doses at regular intervals.
-Do not use your medicine more often than directed.
-Finish the full course prescribed by your doctor or health care professional even if you think your condition is better.
-Do not stop using except on the advice of your doctor or health care professional.
+Do not use your medication more often than directed.
+Finish the full course prescribed by your care team even if you think your condition is better.
+Do not stop using except on the advice of your care team.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.